WHMCS/developer-docs/provisioning-modules/custom-actions.md

 weight = 130
 +++

-`Compatibility: This functionality is available since v8.5`
+`Compatibility: We added this functionality in WHMCS 8.5.`

 Custom actions allow you to define a list of items that perform a function and redirect the user to a specified URL.
-User level permissions can be granted for who can use the custom action.
-Currently, this is limited to the "productsso" permission.
+You can grant the user-level `productsso` permission to use the custom action.

 Customers can invoke items from within the Client Area.
 The defined function can perform actions that need to take place before redirecting the customer.

-These items can be utilized by various sections of the Client Area.
-Currently, this functionality is limited to adding buttons to the "Active Products/Services" panel on the Client Area homepage.
+Currently, you can use this to add buttons to the **Active Products/Services** panel on the Client Area homepage.

 ## CustomActions Function

-The CustomActions function is responsible for returning the WHMCS\Module\Server\CustomActionCollection object.
+The `CustomActions` function is responsible for returning the `WHMCS\Module\Server\CustomActionCollection` object.

-This object is a collection of WHMCS\Module\Server\CustomAction objects which in turn represent each individual item to be displayed in the Client Area.
+This object is a collection of `WHMCS\Module\Server\CustomAction` objects that represent each individual item to display in the Client Area.

-Both the CustomActionCollection and CustomAction classes are documented in the WHMCS\Module\Server namespace at https://classdocs.whmcs.com/
+For more information on both the `CustomActionCollection` and `CustomAction` classes, see the `WHMCS\Module\Server` namespace at https://classdocs.whmcs.com/.

-The following illustrates how one might make a simple CustomActions function that returns a CustomActionCollection object.
+The following example creates a simple `CustomActions` function that returns a `CustomActionCollection` object.

 ```
 <?php